cunnie/docs/ntp_too_expensive.md

 The default polling intervals of `ntpd` vary as much as 64s (the minimum) to 1024s (the maximum)&mdash;as much as sixteenfold (note that these values can be overridden in the configuration file, but for purposes of our research we are focusing solely on the default values).

-We discover that clients running on certain hypervisors (e.g. Virtualbox) correlate strongly with a fifteen-fold increase in the amount of polling to upstream servers (i.e. the VirtualBox NTP clients poll at the default minimum poll interval, 64 seconds).
+We discover that clients running on certain hypervisors (e.g. Virtualbox) correlate strongly in the amount of polling to upstream servers (i.e. the VirtualBox NTP clients poll at the default minimum poll interval, 64 seconds).

 <table>
 <tr>